dmichaels/public/books/toread.md

 1. <a href="https://www.amazon.com/dp/0060932236" target="_top">Essays of E.B.
 White (E.B.
 White)</a>
 1. <a href="https://www.amazon.com/Invisible-Cities-Anniversary-Italo-Calvino/dp/0063417626/" target="_top">Invisible Cities (Italo Calvino)</a>
 1. <a href="https://www.amazon.com/Finland-Station-Writing-History-Classics/dp/0374533458/" target="_top">To the Finland Station: A Study in the Acting and Writing of History (Edmund Wilson)</a>
+1. <a href="https://www.amazon.com/dp/1668065967/" target="_top">The Courage to Be Disliked: The Japanese Phenomenon That Shows You How to Change Your Life and Achieve Real Happiness (Ichiro Kishimi & Fumitake Koga)</a>
 1. <a href="https://www.amazon.com/Reappraisals-Reflections-Forgotten-Twentieth-Century/dp/0143115057/" target="_top">Reappraisals: Reflections on the Forgotten Twentieth Century (Tony Judt)</a>
 1. <a href="https://www.amazon.com/Mosquito-Human-History-Deadliest-Predator/dp/1524743429/" target="_top">The Mosquito: A Human History of Our Deadliest Predator (Timothy C. Winegard)</a>
 1. <a href="https://www.amazon.com/Scarlet-Pimpernel-Baroness-Orczy/dp/B09325S6XH/" target="_top">The Scarlet Pimpernel (Baroness Orczy)</a>